vacu9708/Tools-etc/spring/Basic/readme.md

 # Spring container
 - Spring container: manages spring beans
-- Bean factory: basic spring container that is used for memory is severely constrained
+- Bean factory: basic spring container that is used for memory and is severely constrained
 - Application context: advanced spring container that most enterprise applications use

 # Spring REST